Ritwik Ghatak

+Education

 Family

 Ritaban Ghatak, his son, is also a filmmaker and is involved in the Ritwik Memorial Trust.
 He has restored Ritwik's Bagalar Banga Darshan, Ronger Golam and completed his unfinished documentary on Ramkinkar.

-He made a film titled Unfinished Ritwik.
+Ritaban has made a film titled Unfinished Ritwik.
 He is working on adapting Bibhutibhushan Bandopadhyay's novel Ichhamati.
-Ghatak's elder daughter Samhita, made a docufeature titled Nobo Nagarik.
+Ghatak's elder daughter, Samhita, made a docufeature titled Nobo Nagarik.
 Ghatak's younger daughter died in 2009.

 Creative career

-In 1948, Ghatak wrote his first play Kalo sayar (The Dark Lake) and participated in a revival of the landmark play Nabanna.
-Ghatak, who was a member of the Communist Party of India till he was expelled in 1955, was one of the main leaders behind the party's cultural wing, the Indian People’s Theatre Association.
+In 1948, Ghatak wrote his first play, Kalo sayar (The Dark Lake), and participated in a revival of the landmark play Nabanna.
+Ghatak, who was a member of the Communist Party of India till he was expelled in 1955, was one of the main leaders behind the party's cultural wing, the Indian People's Theatre Association.
 He was renowned for his partition trilogy Meghe Dhaka Tara (The Cloud-capped Star), 1960; Komal Gandhar (E Flat), 1961; and Subarnarekha (The Golden Thread), 1962.

-Ghatak entered the film industry with Nimai Ghosh's Chinnamul (1950) as actor and assistant director.
-Chinnamul was followed in two years by Ghatak's first completed film Nagarik (1952), both major breakthroughs for the Indian cinema.
+Ghatak entered the film industry with Nimai Ghosh's Chinnamul (1950) as an actor and assistant director.
+Chinnamul was followed in two years by Ghatak's first completed film, Nagarik (1952), both major breakthroughs for Indian cinema.
 Ghatak's early work sought theatrical and literary precedent in bringing together a documentary realism, a stylised performance often drawn from the folk theatre, and a Brechtian use of the filmic apparatus.

 Ghatak moved briefly to Pune in 1966, where he taught at the Film and Television Institute of India (FTII).
-His students included film makers Mani Kaul, Kumar Shahani, Adoor Gopalkrishnan, Saeed Akhtar Mirza, John Abraham.
+His students included filmmakers Mani Kaul, Kumar Shahani, Adoor Gopalkrishnan, Saeed Akhtar Mirza, John Abraham.
 During his year at FTII, he was involved in the making of two student films: Fear and Rendezvous.